setms/book/docs/requirements/digest/specification.md

 It also describes the user classes and any design and construction constraints, like which programming language to use or which standards to follow.
 Documenting assumptions may prevent serious issues.
-An **assumption** is a statement that's the team believes to be true in the absence of proof.
+An **assumption** is a statement that the team believes to be true in the absence of proof.

 Writing requirements down may be tedious, but the cost of doing so is small compared to acquiring that knowledge.
 Or relearning it in the future by new hires.